floriansemm/boris-bundle/README.md

 ============

 Do you ever want to call one of your application services to try something out?
 Then this bundle could be something for you.
+With this bundle you can call Symfony services directly in your console.

 Overview
 -----------